netdata/netdata/docs/configure/common-changes.md

 ```

 Every collector and plugin has its own `update every` setting, which you can also change in the `go.d.conf`,
-`python.d.conf`, `node.d.conf`, or `charts.d.conf` files, or in individual collector configuration files.
+`python.d.conf` or `charts.d.conf` files, or in individual collector configuration files.
 If the `update
 every` for an individual collector is less than the global, the Netdata Agent uses the global setting.
 See the [enable
 or configure a collector](/docs/collect/enable-configure.md) doc for details.